-As produced water management evolves in unconventional oil exploration and production, a transition is developing from waste product to beneficial, reusable product.
-During this transition, the aggregation and storage of produced water becomes an important first step.
+As produced water management evolves in unconventional oil exploration and production, a transition is developing from waste products to beneficial, reusable products.
+During this transition, the aggregation, and storage of produced water becomes an important first step.
 Aggregation and storage have also evolved from frac tank storage to impoundments and above-ground storage tanks (AST).
 Aggregation and storage have led to other challenges, namely water quality management.
 Over time, produced water can foul quickly, leading to poor water quality and potential odor problems.
 These issues have created the need for regular pit treatments, including adding oxidizers on a regular schedule.
 Insufficient mixing and UV degradation of commonly used oxidizers make this a potentially expensive process that isn’t always completely effective.
 A commonly used alternative is aeration.

 A properly designed aeration system isn’t based on just water volume, but also water quality.
-Chemical Oxygen Demand (COD) and Biological Oxygen Demand (BOD) needs to be tested to determine how much air is required to sufficiently oxygenate the water.
+Chemical Oxygen Demand (COD) and Biological Oxygen Demand (BOD) need to be tested to determine how much air is required to sufficiently oxygenate the water.
 If this information isn’t included, it is likely you are not properly sizing your aeration system.